Navidur1/Pokemon-Arena/README.md

 ### ICS4U Project
 ##### Navidur Rahman

-A text based Pokemon battling game created using Java, utilizing Object Oriented Programming The Pokemon class creates Pokemon objects and deals with damage calculations.
+A text based Pokemon battling game created using Java, utilizing Object Oriented Programming.
+The Pokemon class creates Pokemon objects and deals with damage calculations.
 Move class creates move objects for each Pokemon to use. pokemon.txt includes list of all avalaible pokemon including their stats, moves, and type.